adonovan7/YoutubeAnalysis/README.md

 6. For the Dashboard capabilites, type `python -W ignore dash/Dashboard.py >/dev/null` to run the plotly Dash application
 	* for Windows, the slashes are reversed: `Python3 dash\Dashboard.py`
 	* the `-W ignore` component of that command is to ignore the warnings to be printed in bash and the `>/dev/null` supresses any other output and downloading messages. **This is generally not good practice**, but for now it helps with readability of prior terminal commands, so I left it in place.
 6.b.
 Once you have the dashboard running locally through your terminal, open up the link [http://127.0.0.1:8050/ ](http://127.0.0.1:8050/) in your browser.
-Hitting ^C followed by y in your command line will kill the dash.
+	* Hitting `^C `followed by `y` in your command line will kill the dash.
-	* right now the dashboard is running off of the data produced from `Variables.py` within the dash folder.
+	* Note: Right now the dashboard is running off of the data produced from `Variables.py` script within the dash folder.
 This is simply a python-only version of the jupyter notebook `Youtube_Analysis.ipynb` in the main file.
-Eventually, the flow of the different scripts and components will be smoothed out.
+Eventually, the flow of the different scripts and components will be smoothed out so there is less "jumping around" between files.

 ### TO DO
 - [X] Create a more integrated/ cohesive workflow between scripts